sf-playground/font-tables/README.md

 ```

 The report is available in the file `[fontpath]-TABLES.yaml` after you execute the above command.
 The file write takes place in the directory that contains the `font-tables.py` script.

+The success of table reporting is indicated in the standard output stream.
+Indicators include:

+`[✓]` = successful write of the table contents to the report file
+`[E]` = empty table, this is indicated in the report file under the table name header